-When Greg Towers' big idea never came, he began to consider a purchasing a franchise.
+When Greg Towers' big idea never came, he began considering purchasing a franchise.
 Now 20 years later, the Business Partnership franchisee is ever so grateful it never did

 “I’m proud to be the longest-standing regional partner in Business Partnership.
 I took on the franchise in 2000 and cover the South Yorkshire, North Derbyshire and North Nottinghamshire territory.